cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.8.6 =
+Solved WPML PHP noticed for products without a product ID

+= 7.8.5 =
+Tested and approved compatibility with Wordpress 5.4

+= 7.8.4 =
+Minor tweaks and tunes to the Facebook pixelcode

+= 7.8.3 =
+Added some Facebook pixel debug logging

+= 7.8.2 =
+Fixed an issue with adding free shipping costs to feeds.

+= 7.8.1 =
+Fixed an issue with category filters which occured after switching the filters and ruling order.

+= 7.8.0 =
+Added a feature where one can decide to only add the country feed shipping costs or all countries

+= 7.7.9 =
+Only shipping costs are added to the feed for the country the feed was configured

+= 7.7.8 =
+Changed the order in which filters and rules are executed.
+Rules are executed first, filters last.

+= 7.7.7 =
+Changed how values are added to the content_ids parameter of the Facebook pixel for variable parent products

+= 7.7.6 =
+Fixed a bug where shipping costs for bundled products did not end up in the feeds.
+This has been fixed now.

+= 7.7.5 =
+Added an attribute named "Main image simple and variations" which will always use the simple and variable main image

+= 7.7.4 =
+Fixed a bug where rules on empty numeric product values did not work.
+This has been fixed now.

 = 7.7.3 =
 Fixed a bug where static values are added to feeds for products that are filtered out